FakeMichau/fgmod/README.md

 ## Usage
 After running the script, you will be given the exact command.
 In case you missed it, look below.

+Replace USERNAME with your own.
 For Steam, add this to the launch options ``/home/USERNAME/fgmod/fgmod %COMMAND%``
 For Heroic, add this as a new wrapper ``/home/USERNAME/fgmod/fgmod``
 For Bottles, add this this as pre-run script in the launch options ``/home/USERNAME/fgmod/fgmod``
-Just replace USERNAME with your own.
+For Lutris, go to system options then add this to command prefix  ``/home/USERNAME/fgmod/fgmod``

 ### AUR package
 There is PKGBUILD, download that and fgmod.sh, you know what to do with it - ``makepkg``.
 Usage is simpler, just add ``fgmod`` as a wrapper.